JuliaPOMDP/POMDPs.jl/README.md

 ## Supported Packages

-There are number of packages that rely on the POMDPs.jl interface including MDP and POMDP solvers, support tools, and extensions to the POMDPs.jl interface.
+Many packages use the POMDPs.jl interface, including MDP and POMDP solvers, support tools, and extensions to the POMDPs.jl interface.

 #### MDP solvers: